svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 [See our Identity Contracts on Github](https://github.com/svandisproject/svandis-backend/tree/master/contracts/identity)

+## Screeners Workflow for the Research Community

+### Data Submission Phase

+Svandis internal team or certified analysts push a selection of "Initial Coin Offering" projects from a screener suggestion form that can be provided by all ranks above Newcomer.
+Apart from a required rating, seperate mechanisms to counter spam or nonexistent projects will be developed.
+This initial coin offering project will need to be filled with factual information about the project, including but not limited to the name, website and type of blockchain the project is or will be built upon.

+Anyone (except newcomers) can suggest new project grids to be researched.
+The suggestion gets validated by certified researchers who reached level 12.
+When reviewers can approve the existence of the new project, it goes into an analyst dashboard.
+The analyst perform final verifications and can successfully push the grid.

+The research community receives a notification about new projects available to validate and submit data for.
+Users in the research community can mark themselves online in order to receive notifications.

+Each data field has a unique SVN token reward attached to it, which will be triggered later on by successful consensus by actors.

+As soon as a data field is filled and submitted, it is sent to the backend for processing.
+Within the grid, there will be a visual effect on the data field that it is currently ‘’validating’’.
+During this period a consensus will be reached with other online users, which is partially dependent on the "Svandis power" of the actors in consensus.

+While a field has the status "validating", the researchers will still be able to submit data.
+If they end up agreeing on the right answer, they may get a reward depending on the accuracy and speed of their submission (ex.
+Only first X participants to submit correct data will get some reward).

+Data being submitted may have consensus reached and move directly to the publishing phase along with a signed blockchain attestation.
+However, more complex information may need to be validated in a new consensus by more advanced and online users.
+Most spam and malicious information will not pass the Data Submission Phase

+### Data Validation Phase

+Once a user reach level 6, he will be able to set his profile to ‘’Active Validator’’, which will enable him to start receiving validation requests.
+Validation requests will be needed for more complex data, as a second step after data has been submitted and has possibly undergone consensus by other users.
+Being efficient with this feature will be crucial for increasing researcher rating, many aspects of the research community are focused on activeness and accuracy of a user’s validation responses.
+Data validation serves as an extra method to ensure the highest quality of information is included upon the platform.

+The data submission is sent to a fixed amount of Svandis Power among the users online with an appropriate rating level to receive the submitted data.
+There should be a mechanism where data submission is sent to analysts if not enough users are online for data approval.
+Again, the data to be validated will likely have already gone through the data submission phase.

+When data gets submitted, for example, ICO project X ''hardcap'', and reviewers do not see the answer, they are alerted that someone submitted a value for ICO project X ''Hardcap'' and has been randomly selected to find the correct answer as a reviewer.
+So instead of just seeing the answer and clicking on a button, they have to find the answer and submit it as well.
+Depending on the complexity of the value, the system will automatically compile the results and compare with the researcher’s submission.
+This system will be more complex from a processing and UX perspective for qualitative data that cannot be compared (non numerical and non standardized string format, free flowing wording).

+There is an option for a reviewer to dismiss a request, removing the user from the processing.
+The request will then be sent to another user with a similar Svandis Power.

+If 75% consensus on reviewers data cannot be reached, it is disapproved.
+If 75% consensus is reached but is not the same data as the researcher’s submission, it is sent to analysts.
+There might be cases where not enough participants responds to a validation request.
+For this matter, a time box should be used and the request will be sent to another user when it expires.

+A user who dismisses too many requests might receive less data requests and will take longer to reach further levels, while faster and accurate reviewers will be sent significantly more data requests to be validated (algorithm parameters).
+This setup will quicken the process of data validation consensus.

+Please read more about [Consensus and Off Chain settlement](#consensus-and-off-chain-settlement) to learn about Svandis' solution for randomness and low weight resolution on consensus off chain.

-## Data Signing and Screeners on the Blockchain
+### Data Signing and Screeners on the Blockchain

 The solution Svandis serves is light weight and low cost, for which reason we don't intend on adding all information directly onto the blockchain.
 We have explored various solutions including IPFS, however at this time we will be using the Cassandra NoSQL database solution.
 The conceptual information on this database however, will be represented by specific structured data snippets from which we can extract a "data hash" and post the current state to the blockchain.

 Each time users contribute to ICO or Token screeners, they will be coming to agreement with other users in the Svandis consensus mechanism.
 Each time a user fills out a set of new or updated fields to add to the information set for a screener- they will generate a "signature" of that decision in their browser.
 This means that only by unlocking your in browser Ethereum authentication, you can submit "signed" data to be considered in consensus and eventually published to the blockchain dependent on off chain results.
 This means that Svandis can confirm afterwards the exact on chain identity of the users who submitted to consensus were, and expert users will be able to attest that Svandis had no influence on their signed information.
-This signature will be
+This signature will be published alongside with the screener's data fields that were modified.

 [See our Contracts Backend for publishing signed data on Github](https://github.com/svandisproject/svandis-backend/tree/master/contracts/svandisdata)

-## Consensus and Off Chain Settlement
+### Consensus and Off Chain Settlement

 Creating a random consensus for data validation, and all the cost of executing this logic is not a feasible solution to complete on the Ethereum blockchain today.